mms112/ExpandWorldPrefabs/README.md

 - poke (P): List of poke objects:
   - prefab: Target object id or value group.
+  - self: Affects how the triggering object is poked.
+    - If not set, the object itself can be poked like any other object.
-  - self: If true, the object itself is poked.
+    - If true, only the object itself is poked.
 Prefab is not checked.
+    - If false, the object itself is never poked.
   - target: Specific ZDO object.
 Prefab is not checked.
   - parameter: Custom value used as the parameter for the `poke` type.
   - evaluate: If false, math expressions are not calculated in the parameter.
 Default is true.